Continuing Judicial Education in Italy

 Overview and fees

-The registration fee of $4,700 covers all ground transportation, hotel accommodations for seven nights, most meals, the seven-day CLE/CJE program and resulting credits, and the other programs and excursions detailed on the schedule.
-View the details »
+The earlybird registration fee of $4,550 covers all ground transportation, hotel accommodations for seven nights, most meals, the seven-day CLE/CJE program and resulting credits, and the other programs and excursions detailed on the schedule.
+View the details and registration link »

 Two afternoon and one day-long excursion led by professional tour guides will take you and our other participants through the Etruscan tombs, on a visit to the cliff-side city of Pitigliano, and to the beautiful seaside town of Porto santo Stefano.
 Learn more »